Sthilen/Cirno/README.md

     - "How" and "you"
     - "Weak" and "you"
 - Metioning "Daiyousei" to her
-- Calling her a baka or an idiot
+- Calling her "baka" or an "idiot"
+- Asking what's her power

 --------------------------------

 She will respond to certain ***keywords***!
 Such as:
 - Suwako
-- Meth *(Yes, you read that right)*
+- Meth *(Yes, you read it right)*
+- 9
 >> *More will be added soon*

 ---------------------------------